IgorQueiroz23031988/Healthcare---Persistency-of-a-Drug-Classification/README.md

 __Hypothesis 08:__ Patients that had Dexa Scan more than 0 times are more persistent of a drug than patients that had Dexa Scan 0 times.

-__False:__ There are 185 more persistent patients that had Dexa Scan more than 0 times than persistent patients that that had Dexa Scan 0 times.
+__False:__ There are 185 more persistent patients that had Dexa Scan more than 0 times than persistent patients that that had Dexa Scan 0 times.<br/><br/>

 __Hypothesis 09:__ Patients that presents VLR_LR as Risk Segment during the therapy and presents Unknown value in Risk Segment after the therapy are more persistent of a drug than patients that present other types of Risk Segment and Change in Risk Segment.